 This course has been approved by the Council for Accreditation in Occupational Hearing Conservation (CAOHC).
 The CAOHC national certification examination will be administered at the conclusion of the course for those individuals wishing to obtain the optional CAOHC certification.
 There is NO charge for the course, however, there is a $45 fee payable to CAOHC for those opting to take the national certification examination.

-Courses at Aberdeen Proving Ground, MD are registered in ATRRS as Course 26A-F51/300/F51.
-Registration for the APG, MD courses should be done through this APHC website and not with ATRRS.
+Courses at Aberdeen Proving Ground, MD are registered in ATRRS as Course 26A-F51/300-F51.
+Registration is completed through ATRRS: https://www.atrrs.army.mil/atrrscc/search.aspx?newsearch=true

 It is a violation of the Anti-Deficiency Act for the government to provide non-Federal employees training.
 This course is closed to non-Federal organizations and individuals.
 All training required by non-Federal employees can be found in the public sector.
 Please do not ask for exceptions.